KrzysiekDev123/jShort/README.md

 # jShort
 Vanilla JS library.
-Mix of jQuery and React.
+Mix of ideas from jQuery and React.